AdobeDocs/media-analytics.en/help/implementation/overview.md

   >
   >This implementation method does not currently support the Web SDK or Roku.
 However, both are supported when implementing with the Media Edge API.

 * **Media Edge API:** Can be customized to collect data from any device or format (including, mobile, web, and over-the-top devices) and sends data to Edge.
-Data can then be sent either to CJA or Adobe Analytics.
+Data can then be sent either to Customer Journey Analytics or Adobe Analytics.

   <!-- For more information about the Media Edge API, see (link to John's docs when they're ready) -->